 Tonight, everybody, he blew the roof off the joint.

-Al Gore, one of the last big name Democrats getting behind Barack Obama in a big way, making a speech that could have won him the White House if he'd been making this kind of speech eight years ago.
+Al Gore, one of the last big-name Democrats, getting behind Barack Obama in a big way, making a speech that could have won him the White House if he'd been making this kind of speech eight years ago.

-She's a news reporter, she's an anchor.
+She's an anchor.

 She's married to a Republican.

-Do you know who her husband is?
+You know who her husband is?

-He was the spokesman for the Green Roof for Paul Bremer over in Iraq, and he's now on TV as a Republican strategist.
+He was the spokesman for the green roof for Paul Bremer over in Iraq, and he's now on TV as a Republican strategist.

 Not that that matters.